pachyderm/docs/content/latest/how-tos/basic-data-operations/removing-data-from-pachyderm.md

 If your commit has children, you have the option to use the `squash commit` command.
 Squashing is a way to rewrite your commit history; this helps clean up and simplify your commit history before sharing your work with team members.
-Squashing a commit in Pachyderm means that you are **combining all the file changes in the commits of a global commit into their children** and then removing the global commit.
+Squashing a commit in MLDM means that you are **combining all the file changes in the commits of a global commit into their children** and then removing the global commit.
 This behavior is inspired by the squash option in git rebase.
 **No data stored in PFS is removed** since they remain in the child commits.